MichalOpoka/ecfr/cfr/title-46-Shipping/chapter-I-Coast-Guard-Department-Homeland-Security/subchapter-B-Merchant-Marine-Officers-Seamen/part-11-Requirements-Officer-Endorsements/subpart-E-Professional-Requirements-National-Engineer-Officer-Endorsements/section-11.501.md

 ##### § 11.501 Grades and types of national engineer endorsements issued. #####

-Link to an amendment published at 89 FR 93092, Nov.
-25, 2024.Link to an amendment published at 89 FR 102336, Dec.
+Link to an amendment published at 89 FR 102336, Dec.
 17, 2024.

 (a) National engineer endorsements are issued in the grades of—

-(1) Chief engineer;
+(1) Chief Engineer;

-(2) First assistant engineer;
+(2) First Assistant Engineer;

-(3) Second assistant engineer;
+(3) Second Assistant Engineer;

-(4) Third assistant engineer;
+(4) Third Assistant Engineer;

-(5) Chief engineer (limited);
+(5) Chief Engineer-Limited;

-(6) Assistant engineer (limited);
+(6) Assistant Engineer-Limited;

-(7) Designated duty engineer;
+(7) Designated Duty Engineer (DDE);

-(8) Chief engineer uninspected fishing industry vessels;

-(9) Assistant engineer uninspected fishing industry vessels;
+(8) Chief Engineer Uninspected Fishing Industry Vessels;

+(9) Assistant Engineer Uninspected Fishing Industry Vessels;

-(10) Chief engineer (MODU);
+(10) Chief Engineer-MODU;

-(11) Assistant engineer (MODU);
+(11) Assistant Engineer-MODU;

-(12) Chief engineer (OSV); and
+(12) Chief Engineer-OSV; and

-(13) Assistant engineer (OSV).
+(13) Assistant Engineer-OSV.

-(b) Engineer endorsements issued in the grades of chief engineer (limited) and assistant engineer (limited) of steam, motor, and/or gas turbine-propelled vessels allow the holder to serve within any propulsion power limitations on vessels of unlimited tonnage on inland waters and of less than 1,600 GRT in ocean, near-coastal, or Great Lakes service in the following manner:
+(b) Engineer endorsements issued in the grades of Chief Engineer-Limited and Assistant Engineer-Limited of steam, motor, and/or gas turbine-propelled vessels allow the holder to serve within any propulsion power limitations on vessels of unlimited tonnage on inland waters and of less than 1,600 GRT in ocean, near-coastal, or Great Lakes service in the following manner:

-(1) Chief engineer (limited) may serve on oceans and near-coastal waters.
+(1) Chief Engineer-Limited may serve on oceans and near-coastal waters.

-(2) Assistant engineer (limited) may serve on ocean and near-coastal waters.
+(2) Assistant Engineer-Limited may serve on ocean and near-coastal waters.

-(c) Engineer licenses or MMC endorsements issued in the grades of designated duty engineer of steam, motor, and/or gas turbine-propelled vessels allow the holder to serve within stated propulsion power limitations on vessels of less than 500 GRT in the following manner:
+(c) Engineer Licenses or MMC endorsements issued in the grades of Designated Duty Engineer of steam, motor, and/or gas turbine-propelled vessels allow the holder to serve within stated propulsion power limitations on vessels of less than 500 GRT in the following manner:

-(1) Designated duty engineers limited to vessels of less than 1,000 HP or 4,000 HP may serve only on near-coastal or inland waters.
+(1) Designated Duty Engineers-Limited to vessels of less than 1,000 HP or 4,000 HP may serve only on near-coastal or inland waters.

-(2) Designated duty engineers-unlimited may serve on any waters.
+(2) Designated Duty Engineers-Unlimited may serve on any waters.

-(d) An engineer officer's license or MMC endorsement authorizes service on steam, motor, or gas turbine-propelled vessels or may authorize all modes of propulsion.
+(d) An engineer officer License or MMC endorsement authorizes service on steam, motor, or gas turbine-propelled vessels or may authorize all modes of propulsion.

-(e) A person holding an engineer license or MMC endorsement that is restricted to near-coastal waters may serve within the limitations of the license or MMC upon near-coastal, Great Lakes, and inland waters.
+(e) A person holding an engineer License or MMC endorsement that is restricted to near-coastal waters may serve within the limitations of the License or MMC upon near-coastal, Great Lakes, and inland waters.

+[USCG-2021-0097, 89 FR 93092, Nov.
+25, 2024]